-Students can learn about the events and personalities which shaped the course of Irish history since 1800 through guided tours of the cemetery, visiting the graves of Daniel O’Connell, Charles Stewart Parnell, Michael Collins, James Larkin, Countess Markievicz, and many more besides.
-Students and teachers can also make use of interactive exhibits and preparatory work packs, and curriculum-based work packs.
+Glasnevin Cemetery Museum offers exciting and engaging education programmes for students of all ages.
+Students can learn about the events and personalities, which shaped the course of Irish history since 1800.
+Visit the grave of Daniel O’Connell, Charles Stewart Parnell, Michael Collins, James Larkin, Countess Markievicz, and many more.
+Students and teachers can also make use of interactive exhibits and curriculum-based work packs.

 Glasnevin Cemetery Museum offers TY students the opportunity to delve into family history and learn the skills of a genealogist.
 Students will visit Glasnevin Museum where our resident genealogist will guide them through an on-site workshop.
 Using a range of methodologies including demonstrations, group-work and field-work, students will explore the main principles of genealogy and develop their research skills and knowledge.

 Teachers will receive lesson plans to aid the research process back in the classroom.
 Each student that completes the programme will receive a Certificate of Achievement.

 For further information on the education programmes available at Glasnevin and how they can be adapted to suit your needs, please contact our Education Department at email@example.com or call 01 882 6570.
 Tours from €7 per student.
 Booking is essential.